beyarkay/masters-thesis/src/05_results.md

 \end{figure}
 <!-- prettier-ignore-end -->

-The 5-class HMMs are mostly strong classifiers, with a median validation
+The 5-class HMMs are mostly strong classifiers, with a median $F_1$-score of
-$F_1$-score of $0.694$ and a maximum of 1.
-It is clear from the 5-class confusion matrix that gesture 4 was predicted correctly much more frequently than the other gesture classes.
+$0.694$ and a maximum of 1.
+It is clear from the 5-class confusion matrix that gesture 4 was correctly predicted much more frequently than the other gesture classes.
 Gesture 4 flexes the left hand's thumb (as does every gesture which ends in the digit 4).
-This can be attributed to the sensors on the thumbs being oriented differently to the sensors on the other fingers (since the sensor is designed to lie flat on the user's fingernail).
-This has the effect of changing which one of the three axes is dominated by gravity, leading to gestures which are easier to distinguish.
+This improvement in the predictions for gesture 4 can be attributed to the acceleration sensors on the thumbs being oriented differently to the sensors on the other fingers.
+This is because the sensor is designed to lie flat on the user's fingernail.
+This change in orientation of the sensor the effect of changing which one of the three axes is dominated by gravity, leading to gestures which are easier to distinguish.

 The 5-class confusion matrix also makes apparent that adjacent gestures (for example, gestures 0 and 1, or 1 and 2) are slightly more likely to be confounded by the 5-class HMM.
 This can be seen in how the cells directly adjacent to the principle diagonal contain larger values than the cells further from the principle diagonal.
-This can be attributed to how the movement of ones fingers is not completely independent, and moving one finger is likely to subtly move the fingers adjacent to it.
+This can be attributed to how the movement of one's fingers is not completely independent, and moving one finger is likely to subtly move the fingers adjacent to it.
 This effect is less apparent between gestures 3 and 4 as the movement of the thumb is largely independent from the movement of other fingers.